dkriegner/xrayutilities/doc/source/index.rst

  * **Scipy** a Python module providing standard numerical routines, which is heavily using numpy arrays
  * **h5py** a powerful Python interface to HDF5.
  * **Matplotlib** a Python module for high quality 1D and 2D plotting (optionally)
+ * **lmfit** a Python module for least-squares minimization with bounds and constraints (optionally needed for fitting XRR data)
  * **IPython** although not a dependency of *xrayutilities* the IPython shell is perfectly suited for the interactive use of the *xrayutilities* python package.

 After installing all required packages you can continue with installing and